Birds of North Carolina:

 Coastal Plain Winter visitor, and possibly winter resident (regular from winter to winter) in a few areas.
 Rare to locally uncommon in a few areas of the Tidewater zone, mainly west of Lake Phelps, as well as the northern third of the inland portions (south to Rocky Mount); perhaps regular, and in numbers, at Occoneechee Neck (Northampton).
 Rare visitor to the northern coast, and very rare farther south along the coast.
 Casual to very rare elsewhere inland, though several winter records from the Laurinburg-Maxton Airport (possibly regular there?).
 Mainly late Oct to early Mar.
 One photographed at Cape Hatteras Point (Dare) on 5 Jun 2023 was exceptionally late.
 Quite early was one at the southern end of Oregon Inlet (Dare) on 13-14 Oct 2023.
 Peak counts: the three largest counts have been west of Lake Phelps from 1986-1988, with the peak being 90 on 30 Dec 1988.

 Piedmont Winter visitor.
 Very rare to rare across the region, with no regular wintering sites.
 Certainly occurs in small numbers in the region each winter, but few people search for them, and extensive plowed fields are not common.
 Most regular, oddly because this site is in the southern Piedmont, at the Charlotte Motor Speedway parking areas in Cabarrus (at least formerly).
+A group of three were present in Union, not far from the SC border, from 4-20 Feb 2024.
 Mainly early or mid-Nov to late Feb or early Mar.
 One report from 9 May 1981 is an "outlier" and, if correct, would be the latest date for the state.
+One in breeding plumage near Shelby (Cleveland) on 21 Apr 2024 was also quite late.
 Peak counts: 7, Harrisburg at the Charlotte Motor Speedway, 17 Dec 1985.

 Mountains Winter visitor.
 Very rare, essentially in lower elevations in wide valleys, though four were seen at Max Patch [mountain] in Madison on 22 Mar 2014, and one was seen at 5,800 feet on Round Bald just east of Carvers Gap (Mitchell) on 10 Nov 2014.
 Most recent records are from fields along Hooper Lane (Henderson).
 One photographed at the Biltmore Estate (Buncombe), 4-7 Nov 2019, might be a first record for that well-worked county.
 Mainly mid-Nov to late Feb.
 A report of a female on 12 Aug 1990 is bound to be a mis-identification.
 Peak counts: a remarkable 100, Hooper Lane, 6 Dec 2003.